+MEMORANDUM

+То: Lila Corentine

+om:

+Subject: Financial statements explanation

+Da ate:

-MEMORANDUM To: From: Lila Corentine Subject: Date: Financial statements explanation najor financial statements and their purposes are:
+Th e four m ajor financial statements and their purposes are:

-- Income statement describes a company's revenues and expenses along with the resulting net income or loss over a period of time.
-It helps explain how equity changes during a period due to earnings activities. - Statement of retained earnings explains changes in retained earnings due to net income (or net loss) and any dividends over a period of time. - Statement of cash flows identifies cash inflows (receipts) and outflows (payments) over a period of time.
-It also explains how the cash balance on the balance sheet changed from the beginning to the end of a period. - Balance sheet describes a company's financial position (assets, liabilities, and equity) at a point in time.
+• with the statement describes a company's revenues and expenses along e resulting net income or loss over a period of time.
+It helps how equity changes during a period due to earnings activities.

+• • Statement of retained earnings explains changes in retained earnings due to net income (or net loss) and any dividends over a period of time.

+• Statement of cash flows identifies cash inflows (receipts) and outflows (payments) over a period of time.
+It also explains how the cash balance

+• Balance sheet describes a company's financial position (assets, liabilities, and equity) at a point in time.